Get all the latest data for Hiroshima

 What is the 10-year property price prediction for Hiroshima as of 2026?

-As of early 2026, the cumulative property price growth expected over the next 10 years in Hiroshima is approximately 12% to 25% in nominal terms, though this headline number masks a wide divergence between prime areas (potentially 25% to 35%) and outer suburbs (potentially flat or slightly negative).
+As of early 2026, the estimated cumulative property price growth for Hiroshima over the next ten years (to 2036) is around 12% to 25% in nominal terms, though this headline figure masks a wide divergence between high-performing central areas and softer outer neighborhoods.

 What long-term economic factors will shape property prices in Hiroshima?